project-open-data/project-open-data.github.io/index.md

 ## Open Data Stakeholder Contacts

 #### Agency Open Data Policy Points of Contact
-Federal agency staff dedicated to implementing the Open Data Policy requirements as reported to the Office of Management and Budget. *See this [list of Agency Points of Contact](points-of-contact/).*
+Federal agency staff dedicated to implementing the Open Data Policy requirements as reported to the Office of Management and Budget.

 #### Chief Data Officers
 Federal agency Chief Data Officers.
 The Chief Data Officer’s role is part data strategist and adviser, part steward for improving data quality, part evangelist for data sharing, part technologist, and part developer of new data products.